-Each named executive officer is eligible for the benefits described in this section as part of our Company's standard practice or policy; however, the benefits are not triggered by any specific termination reason.
+Each Named Executive Officer is eligible for the benefits described in this section as part of our Company's standard practice or policy; however, the benefits are not triggered by any specific termination reason.
 Incremental amounts for each of these benefits are disclosed in the Summary Compensation Table, Potential Payments Upon Termination or Following a Change of Control Table, or Pension Benefits table.

 Pursuant to the Executive Officer Annual Incentive Bonus Plan and the Executive Officer Bonus Plan, each participant is eligible to receive a prorated bonus based on the amount of base salary earned during the fiscal year and the bonus percentage actually paid for that year for a termination due to death, disability or retirement.
-Vesting of unvested stock option awards provided to any executive officer will automatically accelerate and the options will become fully vested in the event of a change of control of our Company or if the employee is terminated due to death, disability or retirement.
+Unvested stock option awards provided to any executive officer will automatically accelerate and the options will become fully vested in the event of a change of control of our Company or if the employee is terminated due to death, disability or retirement.
 All unvested restricted stock provided to any executive officer will automatically be accelerated and fully vested in the event of a change of control of our Company or if the employee is terminated due to death or disability.

-Participants in the Graco Employee Retirement Plan, the Graco Inc. Restoration Plan and the Supplemental Executive Retirement Plan are entitled to receive the accumulated pension benefits over their lifetime, a specific defined time or at the time of their retirement.
+Participants in the Graco Employee Retirement Plan, the Graco Inc. Restoration Plan and the Supplemental Executive Retirement Plan are entitled to receive the accumulated pension benefits over their lifetime, over a specific defined time or at the time of their retirement.
 These amounts are reflected in the Present Value of Accumulated Benefit column of the Pension Benefits table.

 Upon any termination of employment, all employees are eligible to receive payment for any credited but unused vacation time.
-Each named executive officer would receive reimbursement for any miscellaneous travel and spousal travel perquisites and associated tax gross-up payments when incurred during the fiscal year.
+Each Named Executive Officer would receive reimbursement for any miscellaneous travel and spousal travel perquisites and associated tax gross-up payments when incurred during the fiscal year.

-The following Table discloses the potential payments and benefits, other than those available generally on a nondiscriminatory basis to all salaried employees, provided upon a change of control or termination of employment for each of the named executive officers calculated as if the change of control or termination of employment had occurred on December 28, 2007.
-No information is provided for Mr. Roberts since his employment terminated during 2007, and he was not entitled to any payments or benefits under his severance agreement.
+The following Table discloses the potential payments and benefits, other than those available generally on a nondiscriminatory basis to all salaried employees, provided upon a change of control or termination of employment for each of the Named Executive Officers calculated as if the change of control or termination of employment had occurred on December 26, 2008.

-Potential Payments Upon Termination or Following a Change of Control at December 28, 2007
+Potential Payments Upon Termination or Following a Change of Control at December 26, 2008